 - Statement of purpose explaining academic interest and relation to professional goals

 - BS or BA from an accredited university: Submit all undergraduate transcript(s) along with any graduate school transcripts.
 Upload transcripts into the online application form.
 Students who are subsequently admitted and accept the offer of admission will be required to submit an official paper transcript prior to matriculation.

 - Two letters of recommendation from persons who can appraise the academic potential of the applicant

-- Results of the TOEFL or IELTS if required (institution code = 2098).
+- Results of the TOEFL or IELTS if required (institution code = 2098) Field usually requires a minimum speaking TOEFL score of 24 and higher.
 Please see the Graduate School’s English Language Proficiency Requirement page for more details.

 To receive full consideration for graduate assistantships or fellowships, complete applications must be submitted by December 15 for the subsequent fall term.